Search

 Original Air Date: March 12, 2021

 Kim: Right.
-The operative word is come.
+The operative word is “come.”
 Come.
-And that is a choice that each one of us must make, is to stop and turn and face him, and that’s when everything changes.
+And that is a choice that each one of us must make, is to stop and turn and face Him.
+And that’s when everything changes.

-Jim: John, I truly believe the only solution to the crisis in the world is spiritual revival.
-And I’m kind of excited about where everything’s at.
-I know, there’s negativity, and there are things we need to be concerned about.
-But do you think God’s caught off guard?
-Do you think He didn’t understand where this would be?
-I think He totally gets it, and it’s working for His purposes.
-Because that’s what the Word of God says, not what I feel, what I think.
-And even when we don’t feel like it’s working for good, it is, because Jesus said so.
-And we’re equipped to offer hope and joy and love to a hurting world.
-And that’s what He’s calling us to do.
+Jim: Do you think He didn’t understand where this would be?
+I think He totally gets it and it’s working for His purposes because that’s what the Word of God says, not what I feel, what I think.
+And, uh, even when we don’t feel like it’s working for good, it is, because Jesus said so.
+Um, we’re equipped to offer hope and joy and love to a hurting world, and that’s what He’s calling us to do.
 And, uh, we’ve invited Kim back.
-If you missed it yesterday, get the download, get the app on your phone, because it was really, typical, great Kim Meeder content.
+If you missed it yesterday, get the download, get the app on your phone, because it was really typical, great Kim Meeder content.

 John: (laughs)